David-Tsui/Google_Spreadsheet_RESTful/README.md

 #**Notice:**

 When using ajax "get", you should add a querystring(any string) as parameter, this give you a authority to do get.
-Otherwise, you will get no data.
+Otherwise, you will get nothing.